 Visit Asturias and Cantabria

 The region of Asturias and Cantabria is a long narrow strip along the north coast of Spain.
-Along the sea front are lots of beaches, little coastal towns and the lively university city of Santander.
+Its regional capital is the delightful city of Oviedo.

-Known as the green coast as many of the beaches lie in lovely little coves with tree covered cliffs reaching down to the sand beaches and sea below.
+The coastal area of Asturias (and Cantabria) is known as the Costa Verde, or green coast and it is the coastal towns and villages that most holiday makers in Asturia visit.
+Its name evokes the many lovely coves with tree covered cliffs reaching down to the sandy beaches and sea below.
 The sea here is the Atlantic Ocean and so colder than the waters of the Costa Brava and Costa del Sol but less commercialized as well.

 Alatamira Caves, Cuevas de Altamira - some magnificent pre-historic art is in these UNESCO-listed caves.
 Unfortunately they are now closed to all but a very small number of visitors to preserve the paintings however there is an excellent replica sight and museum.